Interesting

 The absence of this enzyme will lead to no repair of newly synthesized strands of the DNA molecule.
 This will create numerous mutations in the genome of the organism.
 Gaps created in the newly synthesized strands will not be filled and create mutation.

-READ ALSO: What equipment does a photographer need?
+READ ALSO: What is a roadmap in business?

 What would happen if telomerase was inactivated?